Jiggins/mu-cs401-f2015/lecture-12.md

 Imagine a machine, with various parameters, that produces data randomly, and a database of some kind of documents.

-When run, it produces a one page document.
+When run, it produces a one-page document.

 There is a very small chance that it will match a document already in our database.